rwestgeest/light-clock/Readme.md

 The analog clock assumes the current circumference of the 3d printed inner-case.
 The led strip should be sticked to the inner case clock-wise and the first led should be on top (12 'o Clock so to speak).
 It will go around the case exactly 3-times.

+### PCB

+You do not need an extra PCB, but it may help to keep everything in place.

 ## TODO